 Southern Company said in a statement emailed to the Atlanta Journal-Constitution that it "complies with all environmental regulations and supports transparency in emissions reporting.
 The company is a leader in environmental research, development and implementation."
 The company said the emissions in its plants — three of which ranked highest on the EPA's list of greenhouse gas emitters — "are indicative of those being among the nation's largest generators of electricity."

-Power plants, which emit carbon dioxide were responsible for about 72 percent of the greenhouse gases released as reported to the EPA in 2010.
+Power plants that emit carbon dioxide were responsible for about 72 percent of the greenhouse gases released as reported to the EPA in 2010.
 The data represents about 80 percent of all U.S. emissions, and does not include sources such as vehicles, agriculture or natural-gas powered home heating systems.

 According to the EPA, the state with the greatest overall amount of emissions from power plants and refineries was Texas, with a total of 294 million metric tons.
 The next-highest state was Pennsylvania, with 129 million metric tons.
 Florida, Ohio and Indiana rounded out the top five.
 California ranked seventh, with 71 million metric tons of emissions.
 Idaho and Vermont had the lowest levels of reported emissions.